Starring: Art Parkinson, Matthew McConaughey, Charlize Theron, Rooney Mara, Ralph Fiennes, Brenda Vaccaro, George Takei

 Monkey: You don’t recognize me?
 All these years, you had to keep me in your pack.
 Well, now you know why.

 Kubo: But you were a wooden charm.
 You were this big.
-I called that charm “Mr. Monkey”
+I called that charm “Mr. Monkey”.

 Monkey: And if I were alive at that point, I might have found that insulting.
-Look, your mother used the last of her magic to save you and bring me to life.
-Here.
-Drink.

 Kubo: You’re a mean monkey, aren’t you?

 Monkey: Yes.
 Yes, I am.
 And that’s three.
 You’re out of questions now, so just listen.
 I’m here to protect you, Kubo.
 And that means you have to do as I say.
-So, if you don’t eat, you’ll be weak.
-If you’re weak, you’ll be slow.
-If you’re slow, you’ll die.
-It’s too hot!
-Drink.

 Monkey: Okay, you better start taking this seriously, Kubo.
 This is real.
 This is not a story.
 Those things, your aunts, they never get hungry.
 They never sleep.
 They will find you!
 And if we’re not prepared, they’ll kill me and take your other eye.